Acquire Tools for Change

 The Olin Collaboratory has established productive short- and long-term partnerships with a diverse range of schools and institutions.
-Olin faculty share insights with partner teams -- grounded in research and experience -- on student motivation, hands-on learning and other elements of the revolutionary Olin curriculum.
+Olin faculty enable and equip partner teams to engage in innovative educational design with tools that facilitate student motivation, hands-on learning and other elements of the revolutionary Olin curriculum.

 Partnerships are customized to achieve specific goals, such as the reinvigoration of existing programs, culture change and even the founding of new schools.
 Examples include:

 - University of Illinois at Urbana-Champaign has made substantial changes to its first year engineering experience reaching 1,600 students through co-development with Olin in concert with UIUC’s iFoundry, an internal engine for change.
 The new approach is intended to foster student enthusiasm through team- and project-based learning.

 - Singapore Polytechnic (SP) faculty attended Olin’s Summer Institute; and an Olin contingent traveled to the Singapore campus to hold two curriculum development workshops there.
 SP has now created a number of new programs, including its Engineering APEX program, which was designed to equip engineers to work in a multidisciplinary environment.

 - Olin professors worked with University of Chile-Santiago (UCS) Professor Patricio Poblete to implement a course for UCS based on the User Oriented Collaborative Design course offered at Olin.
 More recently, UCS has returned to engage with the Olin Collaboratory to explore a significant revision of its curricula.